aws-samples/cdk-eks-blueprints-patterns/docs/patterns/paralus.md

 # Paralus on EKS
 The Paralus project is a free, open source tool that enables controlled, audited access to Kubernetes infrastructure.
 It comes with just-in-time service account creation and user-level credential management that integrates with your RBAC and SSO.
+[Learn more ..](https://www.paralus.io/)

 This pattern deploys the following resources: